 However, the Germans had other plans.
 In the early morning hours of April 20, they staged a surprise attack on the Yankee Division troops stationed in the village of Seicheprey, France.
 Two hours of artillery fire were followed by a ground assault of German stormtroopers — the most elite and highly-trained soldiers in the German army.
-The American unit that bore the brunt of the assault was the 102d Regiment of the Yankee Division — a regiment almost exclusively made up of Connecticut men who had never seen, let alone experienced, battle before.
-Though they were inexperienced, the Connecticut men were still full of esprit de corps and patriotic fervor, having just arrived in Europe after an enthusiastic recruiting drive back home, and resisted the German advance with unexpected (albeit disorganized) effectiveness.
+The American unit that bore the brunt of the assault was the 102d Regiment of the Yankee Division — a regiment almost exclusively made up of Connecticut men who had never seen, let alone fought, a battle before.
+Though they were inexperienced, the Connecticut men were full of esprit de corps and patriotic fervor, having just arrived in Europe after an enthusiastic recruiting drive back home, and resisted the German advance with unexpected (albeit disorganized) effectiveness.
 Several accounts of the battle make special note of the extraordinary bravery of the 102d Regiment, noting that even members of the military marching band and kitchen staff got involved in hand-to-hand combat.
 The account of a Connecticut cook killing two Germans with his meat cleaver became a powerful symbol of the unit’s bravery in the face of overwhelming odds, and was included in a memorial stained glass window memorializing the Battle of Seicheprey (shown below).

 After more than 24 consecutive hours of fighting, the Germans retreated eastward.
 The Battle of Seicheprey was, at the time, the largest ground engagement involving American troops in the war, although it was soon eclipsed by many larger and bloodier battles.
 Seicheprey was hailed by the American press as a rousing victory, but the reality on the ground was more muddled.
 The Yankee Division had prevented the Germans from advancing or seizing any additional ground in France, but at a horrific and lopsided cost: 81 were dead, 401 wounded and 187 taken prisoner by the German Army.
 Half of the dead were Connecticut men.